Sexual Assault Laws in North Carolina

 In North Carolina, there is no time limit on any felony criminal charges.
 Most sexual offenses are felony offenses in North Carolina, including rape and the rape of a minor.

-List of Priests Accused of Abuse in North Carolina
+List Of Accused Clergy In North Carolina

 There Are 8 Accused Clergy Members From The Diocese Of Charlotte, NC:

-There Are 16 Accused Clergy Members From The Diocese Of Raleigh, NC:
+There Are 15 Accused Clergy Members From The Diocese Of Raleigh, NC:

 North Carolina Priest Abuse Victim Resources